Heather Abbott, Canada, is the Senior Producer, International coverage, for the CBS Evening News.

 CBS maintains the largest staff of foreign correspondents of any American network, and the flagship evening broadcast has won every major award since the position was created in 2011.
 The program has been honored five times, including a Peabody and 2 Emmys, for its in-depth coverage of the war in Syria.

 Before joining CBS, she ran the Canadian Broadcasting Corporation’s London bureau TV news operations, capping a 15-year career with the CBC, first in its radio division, and then as a documentary television producer.
-Stories included a two part series on a Canadian oil company’s role in Sudan’s civil war; election fraud in Zimbabwe; and a feud among warlords in northern Afghanistan.
+Her stories included a two-part series on a Canadian oil company’s role in Sudan’s civil war; election fraud in Zimbabwe; and a feud among warlords in northern Afghanistan.

 In 2002, Abbott won a Gemini award for best news coverage of Iraq, another one for the best interview; and in 2001, she was awarded a Gemini for her documentary profile of a former Afghan General.
 She was a Knight Fellow at Stanford University in 1997.